pghvlaans/wclock/README.md

 *Disclaimer*

 No listing (or absence of listing) in the "extras" document is intended as a political statement or as an endorsement of any particular interpretation of statehood claims or national borders.
-If extra names, old spellings, etc. were added at any point, it was for the sole purpose of making things easier to find.
+Any extra names, old spellings, etc. were added for the sole purpose of making the search functionality more convenient.